Running with Docker

 -

 Create a local folder for storing validator configurations.
-It will serve the same purpose as the config folder when you install manually.
+When mounted into the container, this folder serves the same purpose as the config folder when you install manually.

 -

 Create a configuration file for the equipment, simulator or supervisor that you want to test.
-Check out an example for TLC emulator built into the rsmp Ruby gem, or read more about site test configurations and supervisor test configurations.
+Check out the TLC example config, or read more about site test configurations and supervisor test configurations.

 -